ryhola/Tric_Class_Joseph/README.md

 View the CarClass.pdf for a class written in UML format.

 View Car.py for code showing a class.
 This code defines a class named Car that has methods to make a car go and stop.
 It also includes a main function that creates two instances of the Car class and calls their go and stop methods.

+View the NetworkDesign.png for a bus topology example.
+I chose this because all devices are connected to a central cable, which is susceptible to failure and can result in network downtime.
+Shows why not to use this.